Micronesia: Marshall Islands

 The Marshall Islands are located north of Nauru and Kiribati, east of the Federated States of Micronesia, and south of the U.S. territory of Wake Island.
-The islands consist of 29 low-lying atolls and 5 isolated islands, comprising 1,156 individual islands and islets.
+The islands consist of 29 low-lying atolls and five isolated islands, comprising 1,156 individual islands and islets.
 The atolls and islands form two groups: the Ratak Chain and the Ralik Chain (meaning "sunrise" and "sunset" chains).
 All the islands in the chain are part of the Republic of the Marshall Islands, a presidential republic in free association with the United States.
 Having few natural resources, the islands' wealth is based on a service economy, as well as some fishing and agriculture.
-Of the 29 atolls, 24 of them are inhabited.
+Of the 29 atolls, 24 are inhabited.

 Bikini Atoll is an atoll in the Marshall Islands.
 There are 23 islands in the Bikini Atoll.
-The islands of Bokonijien, Aerokojlol and Nam were vaporized during nuclear tests that occurred there.
+The islands of Bokonijien, Aerokojlol and part of Nam were destroyed during nuclear tests that occurred there.
 The islands are composed of low coral limestone and sand.
 The average elevation is only about 7 ft above low tide level.